Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 ### Java

+Please make use of Gradle from the command line to set up your project.
+You can learn more about Gradle here:

+{{< contentlink path="gradle/introduction" >}}

 The code you push to git should have the following structure:

 When you use gradle to create your project, give your project the following name: `string_calculator`